 AUTO MILEAGE REIMBURSEMENT AND TRANSPORTATION FRINGE BENEFITS

-The 2018 auto mileage rate increased, by one penny, to 54.5 cents per mile.
-The 2017 mileage rate is 53.5 cents per mile for business miles driven.
-For tax year 2017, the monthly limitation for the qualified transportation fringe benefit is $255, as is the monthly limitation for qualified parking.
-The 2018 limitation is not yet available.
+The 2018 mileage rate is 54.5 cents per mile for business miles driven.
+For tax year 2018, the monthly limitation for the qualified transportation fringe benefit is $260, as is the monthly limitation for qualified parking.
+The 2019 monthly limitation and mileage rate are not yet available.

 PER DIEM RATES FOR BUSINESS TRAVEL